pauliver/Photo-Gallery-Template/README.md

 # Photo Gallery Template

-Clone this template repo, make sure the repo name is your domain name in the form of Domain.Extention *(we use the repo name as a variable in scripts so the script is expecting to find domain.extension)*.
+Clone this template repo, make sure the repo name is your domain name in the form of Domain.Extention *(we use the repo name as a variable in scripts so the script is expecting to find domain.extension) I should have called the repo example.pauliver.com*.
 If you go with something else, you can always submit pull requests or fork [this action](https://github.com/pauliver/CSharp-Image-Action).

 Then add photos to the [/gallery/](./gallery/) folder and any subfolders you wish to create under it